-21 Examples of the Copper Gutter Work I've Done
+68 Examples of Copper Gutter Work I've Done Since 2000

-You can go to our 'Price Page' for our current cost of our copper gutters, and our 'Quality Standards Page' to see the many advantages that set us apart from our competition
+You can go to our 'Price Page' for our current cost per foot for our copper gutters, and our 'Quality Standards Page' to see the many advantages that set DMR Gutters apart from our competition.

 (for our aluminum gutter info, go to Our Aluminum Gutters web pages)

 Click on the photos below to see each photo larger for a better look.
-For more photos & detailed description of each gutter job there is a link to their individual pages as well.
+For more photos & detailed description of individual gutter jobs there is links to their other pages as well.

 .